aliibrahim123/neocomp.js/readme.md

-# note

-after a big refactor to the entire framework, rethinking the templating system, the documentation becamed outdated.

-see the old branch for the stable documentation before the refactor.

 # neocomp
 board of frameworks magic, want a lightweight solution for building scalable web apps and sites.

 introducing **neocomp**, a lightweight, fast, flexible and modern javascript web framework simplifing